 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 This is at no extra cost to you.

-The 2018 version of CreativeLive's Fundamentals of Photography with John Greengo streamed January 22 - 26, 2018.
-If you missed it you can still purchase the class to download or stream anytime.
+Did you miss the 2018 live stream of CreativeLive's Fundamentals of Photography with John Greengo?
+Don’t worry, you can still purchase the class to download or stream anytime.

 Are you new to photography?
 Interested in learning how to master your new camera and use it to begin creating beautiful images?
 Or perhaps you already know a bit about photography and would like a refresher to reinforce various topics?
 If so, check out CreativeLive’s class, Fundamentals of Photography, taught by John Greengo.